lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

    :emphasize-lines: 15-16
    :lines: 1-17

-3. Run the app and verify that it generates a valid email link.
+3. Run the app and verify that it generates valid email links.

 The bold Tag Helper
 ---------------------------